aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-loading/load-save-format/_index.md

 title: "How to Save OneNote as PDF with Aspose.Note for Java"
 linktitle: "How to Save OneNote as PDF with Aspose.Note for Java"
 second_title: "Aspose.Note Java API"
-description: "Learn how to save OneNote as PDF and convert OneNote files using Aspose.Note for Java.
+description: "Learn how to save onenote as pdf and convert onenote to pdf using Aspose.Note for Java.
 This guide shows you how to export OneNote PDF, extract text, and more."
 weight: 24
 url: /java/onenote-document-loading/load-save-format/
-date: 2025-12-07
+date: 2026-02-13
 ---

 {{< blocks/products/pf/main-wrap-class >}}